hzla/Pokeweb-Live/README.md

 **Step 4 (Optional):** Customize pokedex.json, move_viabilities.json.
 More explained below.

 **Step 5:** Click "Randomize" on the webapp header.
 Wait 4-5 minutes.
-The screen will say "Randomization Successful" when done
+The screen will say "Randomization Successful" when done.
+You can view progress in your terminal/cmd.

 **Step 6:** Click export on the webapp header.
 You can find the rom in pokeweb/exports.
 You can also export a custom showdown calculator and view other changes on the other tabs of pokeweb.